pallets-eco/flask-security/docs/patterns.rst

 get a 401 response, and (for forms) you won't be redirected to your login page.
 In this case you will always get a 403 status code (assuming you don't override the default handlers).

-:func:`.auth_required` also provides a mechanism to check for freshness; that is, require that the caller has authenticated within a specified window.
-This is commonly used when the endpoint is protecting modifications to sensitive information.
-Flask-Security uses this as part of securing the :ref:`unified-sign-in` setup endpoint.

 While these annotations are quick and easy, it is likely that they won't completely satisfy all an application's authorization requirements.
 A common example might be that a user can only edit their own posts/documents.
 In cases like this - it is nice to have a uniform way